sinf/shellscripts/README.md

 # shellscripts
-shell scripts by me for me
+shell scripts collected or made by me for me